-To do this, she adjusted the prices of their memberships and included free calorie-count recipes, workout plans, and even yoga sessions which in the past were an additional cost.
+To achieve this, she adjusted the prices of their memberships and included free calorie-count recipes, workout plans, and even yoga sessions which, in the past, were an additional cost.

 One of the best ways to encourage both member retention and membership acquisition is through customer referral programs.

 When a customer refers a new customer, they are rewarded for their contribution and assistance in bringing new members to that gym or studio.
 Not only that, but they also have someone they can now work out with.